 In Part One, I talked about how much of the history of the early church was structured around the Acts 1 version of the Great Commission, with the missionary journeys of Paul providing much of the narrative.
 In Part One, I suggested that we may have enough information on the Mission Journeys of Peter to use these as the running narrative.
 Or perhaps it would be better to say that it had the potential to have been used that way.

 First Missionary Journey of Peter (circa 35AD)— The Samarian Mission.
 Acts 8.
 Left Jerusalem to go to “a city in Samaria.”
-Second Missionary Journey of Peter— experiences the revival there and then returns to Jerusalem slowly, preaching in various Samarian villages along the way.
+There, he experiences the revival there and then returns to Jerusalem slowly, preaching in various Samarian villages along the way.

 Second Missionary Journey of Peter (circa 35AD)— The Judean Mission.
 Acts 9.
 Heals and preaches in Lydda, Joppa, and Caesarea.
 First Gentiles recognized as part of the church.

 Fourth Missionary Journey of Peter (circa late 50s or early 60s)— The Babylonian Mission.
 In his first epistle, Peter says that he was writing from Babylon.
 It is has been common to assume that Peter was writing from Rome since John appears to use Babylon figuratively to represent Rome, or the world system.
 However, that was decades later.
 The largest diaspora Jewish population was in Mesopotamia which is where Babylon was located.
 In fact, Jews called Mesopotamia ‘Babel.”
 Since Peter was often known as the Apostle to the Jews, it is quite reasonable that Peter did indeed spend time in Mesopotamia ministering there.
-Much of the most successful church growth actually happened along the boundary between the Roman and Parthian Empires.
+In the first couple of centuries, much of the most successful church growth actually happened along the boundary between the Roman and Parthian Empires.
 This is not that obvious from reading the New Testament, so it is understandable if people would take an Eastern location and assume that it is figuratively representing a Western location.
 Of course, we don’t know for sure.
 However, early church tradition identifies several apostles ministering Eastward, rather than Westward.
+That supports an understanding of the early church that the church expanded North, South, East, and West… not just North and West.

 Looking at these Five Missionary Journeys we see the progress of the church from Jerusalem to Samaria, to Judea, the the Hellenized World, to Parthia and finally to Rome.